bmschmidt/CV-pandoc-healy/yaml_CV.md

     item: M.A. in History
     date: June 2007
     info:
-      - Major field in U.S. History 1865–2000
+      - Major field in U.S. History 1865–2000.
-      - Minor fields in European intellectual history 1870–2000 and American intellectual and cultural history -
+      - Minor fields in European intellectual history 1870–2000 and American intellectual and cultural history.
+  -
     place: Harvard University
     item: A.B. in Social Studies, magna cum laude